Sales is the advocate for the company. Their job is to sell the companies products not necessarily define them.

 Ask For the Sale: Too often, this step is ignored or done poorly.
 Asking for the sale can be as direct as literally doing it or subtly saying we answered all the questions and resolved all the issues, now what do you want to do.
 However you do it, you should do it.
 This is the only real way to move out of the negotiation phase.

-After Sales Support: Once you get the sale, it’s vital to followup and support the sale.
-Too often, sales people think that once you closed the deal, it’s off to the next thing.
+After Sales Support: Once you get the sale, it’s vital to follow up and support the sale.
+Too often, salespeople think that once you closed the deal, it’s off to the next thing.
 Not true.
-The after sales support is just as important since it sets the stage for your next sales call.
+The after-sales support is just as important since it sets the stage for your next sales call.
 A customer that is well taken care of will buy again.
 Build a relationship that lasts by supporting your sold products well.

 Avoid the Hard Sell

 Many a product dies on the vine because it’s just too complicated.
 It might solve a tremendous need but if it’s too complicated to understand and sell, it will not gain any traction.
 It’s up to product development to make products that are easy to sell.
 This does not mean that anyone can sell it.
 Rather, you need to get the salesperson excited and engaged with your product.
 They need simple tools to sell your great product.
-The more headaches, complication or learning curve they have to deal with, the least likely they will want to sell it.
-Remember, salespeople get paid to sell to customers.
+The more headaches, complications, or learning curve they have to deal with, the least likely they will want to sell it.
+Remember, salespeople, get paid to sell to customers.
 The more they sell, the more they get paid.
-The easier the sell, the more sales they make.
+The easier the sale, the more sales they make.
 It’s as simple as that.

 Out of all the groups in a company, sales effects the top line the most.
 In fact, that’s the very definition of the top line.
 This top line is a major factor in the overall bottom line of the company.
 This direct relationship is the most measurable one your company has.
 A poor sales force will produce lackluster sales even with excellent products.
 Nothing ever “sells itself” In order to ensure a constant sales flow, it’s critical to compensate your sales force fairly.
 Most salespeople get a combination of base salary and sales commissions.
 These commissions will motivate your sales force to sell.